JonathanGuzman92/PythonReview/README.md

 <img src="python-logo.png" />

-This was build upon the review material on www.ThinkTank.com
+This was built upon the review material on www.ThinkTank.com